POTSDAM - The foundation is nearly complete on Potsdams first full-sized hotel.

 Construction of the Hampton Inn on outer Market Street began in late November and has been progressing ever since, despite delays brought on by the bitter cold.

-Soon the foundation will be done, and work will begin on plumbing and other underground systems, according to Charles A. Gaetano II, site supervisor for developer Visions Hotels Inc., Corning.
+Soon the foundation will be done, and work will begin on plumbing and other underground systems, according to Charles A. Gaetano II, site supervisor for developer Vision Hotels Inc., Corning.

-Visions Hotels owns and operates more than 50 hotels, including Watertowns Best Western.
+Visions Hotels owns and operates over 50 hotels, including Watertowns Best Western.

 The 94-room, three-story building is slated for completion in August, but Mr. Gaetano said that depends on the weather.

 Weve been fighting the cold up here, he said.

 The hotel will open soon after its completion.

 Potsdam has long wanted a full-sized hotel.
 Events at SUNY Potsdam and Clarkson University often draw a large number of visitors, but the villages small inns and motels fill up quickly, causing visitors to travel to Canton or elsewhere to find a place to stay.

 Visions Hotels first proposed their plan for a Hampton Inn in 2012.
 They purchased the land from James E. Sheehan for $1.2 million in August.